Does Paint Thinner Remove Paint (or Wood Stain)?

 Carpet

-You can remove paint from some types of carpets using a paint thinner.
+You can remove paint from some types of caperts using paint thinner.

-Carpets made from fur, wool, and cotton can be damaged if exposed to a high amount of thinner.
-So, you must test it on one small part of the carpet before using it fully.
+Carpets made of fur, wool, or cotton can get damaged if exposed to paint thinner.
+Always test a small part of carpet first.

 Concrete